Skip to content

 Where Insulation Matters Most in a Typical Home

-Realistic Annual Savings by Insulation Type
+Typical Annual Savings by Insulation Type

 Attic top-up (adding 10cm+ to existing insulation): 100-250 annually for a mid-sized home.
 Full attic insulation from scratch: 300-600 annually.
 Cavity wall insulation: 200-500 annually.
 Solid wall insulation (external or internal): 400-700 annually.
 Floor insulation: 50-150 annually.
-Draught-proofing: 50-150 annually from cheap interventions.
+Draught-proofing: 50-150 annually from low-cost interventions.
 The calculator takes annual saving as a direct input — compare current heating and cooling bills against modelled post-insulation bills for the specific work being considered.

 The Energy Cost Inflation Effect